 An inaccuracy in the number of times a household reported purchasing or otherwise obtaining a prescription drug in a particular round for a small percentage of household reported medications was discovered.
 This inaccuracy was due to an instrument design flaw, which caused interviewer error, and in isolated cases, resulted in misreported large numbers of prescription refills for a medicine in a given round.
 This inaccuracy was confined to only a very small percentage of unique drugs on the original data delivered.
 Outlier values where this situation occurred were determined by comparing the number of days a respondent was in the round and the number times the person reported having purchased or otherwise obtained the drug in the round, and were determined in consultation with an industry expert.
 For these events, a new value for the number of times a drug was purchased or otherwise obtained by a person in a round was imputed.
-In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained by a person of times a certain prescribed medicine was purchased or otherwise obtained was purchased or otherwise obtained was purchased or otherwise obtained by a person in a round was imputed.
-In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained by a person in a round was imputed.
-In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained was purchased or otherwise obtained
+In addition, the prescribed medicine events in which a household respondent did not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained by a person of the original data not know/remember the number of times a certain prescribed medicine was purchased or otherwise obtained were imputed a value for that variable.